 Questions from Kindergarteners

-When I pick Faith up at kindergarten she is full of excitement wanting to share all that she did at school.
-And then when Dad comes home from work she relates to him everything she shared with me.
-Both Rob and I love to hear about Faith's time at school but we noticed something.
-She talks a lot about the adults - her teacher, her teacher's aid, her therapists, her special ed teacher - not much about her classmates though.
+When I pick Faith up at kindergarten, she is full of excitement wanting to share all that she did at school.
+And then when Dad comes home from work, she relates to him everything she shared with me.
+Both Rob and I love to hear about Faith's time at school, but we noticed something.
+She talks a lot about the adults - her teacher, her teacher's aide, her therapists, her special ed teacher - not much about her classmates though.
 Recently at Faith's IEP (Individual Education Plan) meeting at school Rob voiced this concern.

 We know that Faith is more comfortable with adults.
 She has seen therapists since she was six months old.
 It took her a long time to warm up to her preschool classmates.
 Even after she warmed up to them, their sudden noises and movements would cause her to startle.
 Adults are more predictable to her than other kids and predictable for her is comfortable.